-A reflection of the learning in your child's group will be shared weekly.
-A daily photo collage is shared so you can see what learning experiences your child has engaged in throughout their day.
+A regular reflection of the learning program in your child's group will be shared, as wel as photos you can see what learning experiences your child has engaged with.
 A family memo is regularly shared to announce important information and events happening within the service.